-- 22.1 The following sub-sections set out the Board's policy relating specifically to the five licensing objectives: - preventing crime and disorder - securing public safety - preventing public nuisance - protecting and improving public health - protecting children from harm - 22.2 In each section relating to the objectives, the Board has defined its intended outcome.
-Each section lists the influencing factors on the achievement of that objective but, because of the wide variety of premises and activities to which this policy applies, the lists provided are not exhaustive.
+- 22.1 The following sub-sections set out the Board's policy relating specifically to the five licensing objectives: - preventing crime and disorder - securing public safety - preventing public nuisance - protecting and improving public health - protecting children and young persons from harm - 22.2 In each section relating to the objectives, the Board has defined its intended outcome.
+The objectives are listed in the order they appear in the Act.
+Each objective is equally important and as such no one objective carries more weight than any other.
+Each section lists the influencing factors in seeking to attain that objective but, because of the wide variety of premises and activities to which this policy applies, the lists provided are not exhaustive.
 Applicants will know their premises best and will be expected to address all aspects relevant to the individual style and characteristics of their premises and the licensable activities for which they are seeking a licence. - 22.3 In each sub-section, a list of possible control measures is provided, to be of assistance to applicants, but again is not intended to be an exhaustive or a prescriptive list.
 Many control measures achieve more than one objective but have not necessarily been listed under each objective. - 22.4 The selection of control measures should be based upon a risk assessment of the premises, the proposed activities and the type of customers expected to attend for example their age range and numbers.
-Risk assessment is considered to be good practice and a useful tool in the instruction and training of staff, as well as a sound basis for review by the licence holder, in the event of requiring to make application for a variation or in response to changing circumstances or conditions at the premises. - 22.5 Additional measures may be necessary on an occasional or specific basis such as when a special event is planned which is intended to, or is likely to, attract larger audiences or audiences of a different nature; this can have a significant impact on the achievement of the licensing objectives.
+Risk assessment is considered to be good practice and a useful tool in the instruction and training of staff, as well as a sound basis for review by the licence holder, in the event of requiring to make application for a variation or in response to changing circumstances or conditions at the premises.

-22.6 The Board considers that the applicant should make provision for appropriate arrangements for effective and responsible management of the premises and for instruction, training and supervision of staff.
+- 22.5 Additional measures may be necessary on an occasional or specific basis such as when a special event is planned which is intended to, or is likely to, attract larger audiences or audiences of a different nature; this can have a significant impact on the achievement of the licensing objectives. - 22.6 The Board considers that the applicant should make provision for appropriate arrangements for effective and responsible management of the premises and for instruction, training and supervision of staff.
 This is considered to be an essential control measure for the achievement of all the licensing objectives.
+[See section 2 Scottish Ministers Guidance 2023.]